Ahmadsaidnouh/backup-script/backupd-cron.md

 ### Backup-cron script overview
 First, arguments are parsed.
 Then, the script checks whether changes have occured and a new backup is needed or not and then takes the appropriate action and then terminates.

+## Cron expression of 3rd friday of a month
+The cron expression if I need to run this backup every 3rd Friday of the month at 12:31 am is __31 0 15-21 * 5__.

 ## Sample Runs